qmacro/qmacro.github.io/_posts/2021-05-13-notes-on-markdown-linting.markdown

 7 directories
 ```

-Oh well, I guess I could delete it when I'm done, right?

-Anyway, can I take this new custom rule for a spin?
+Oh well, I guess I could delete it when I'm done.
+In the meantime, can I take this new custom rule for a spin?

 ```bash
 # ~/Projects/gh/github.com/qmacro/qmacro.github.io (markdownlint-post *%=)